bahaidev/textbrowser/README.md

         1. Reverse engineer missing work by using `bahai_locales` database (which contains more than localization info: automated column data, alternative field names, etc.)
-        1. Additive or reductive (deleting/merging)
+        1. Additive or reductive (omitting/merging)
             1. Columns or rows
+                1. Admin-controlled merging/omission of columns like interlinear
+                1. Merging rows with same number
         1. Admin/files-driven and ideally user-driven (though security issue for additive approach)
         1. Browse fields or field list
         1. Modifying existing content or not
+            1. Splitting columns (e.g., by line break)
+            1. Splitting rows by element (e.g., `<hr />`)
+                1. With optional rowspan/colspan for non-split portions of row/column
+            1. Overlays
         1. Levels of applicability
             1. Automated whole document/table-level or column-level
                 changes (e.g., word counts)
             1. Metadata for default field column placement and table/field applicability
-            1. Overlays
         1. Provide examples of each type for this version if possible
     1. Specific automated fields
         1. Previously implemented: